tableau/connector-plugin-sdk/docs/gallery-submission.md

 ##### Terms of Service

 Include an agreement between you and the customers using your connector.
-Includes regulations on how your extension can be used, usage restrictions, availability, liability provisions, etc. The same Terms of Service can be used across multiple extensions.
+Includes regulations on how your extension can be used, usage restrictions, availability, liability provisions, and so on.
+The same Terms of Service can be used across multiple extensions.
 PDF or URL.

 ##### Support Link